cloudnative-pg/cloudnative-pg/docs/src/replication.md

 Although it is not recommended, if you desire a different behavior, you can customize the above options.

-For example, the following manifest disables the option in the `cluster-example` cluster.
+For example, the following manifest enables the option in the `cluster-example` cluster.

 ```yaml